 When you configure the rules, take note of the following items:

-both the prefix and suffix, only images whose names contain both the specified prefix
+If you configure both the prefix and suffix, only images whose names contain both

-Note If you want to protect images in the image/ directory, set the prefix to image/.
+Note You can use a prefix to protect all objects in a directory.
+For example, to protect images in the image/ directory, set the prefix to image/.

-- If multiple rules are configured, images whose names match one of the rules are protected.
+- If multiple rules are configured for the objects in a bucket, images whose names match one of the rules are protected.

-- If you specify both source image protection rules and protected file extensions, images whose names match one of the specified values are protected.
+- If you specify both source image protection rules and protected file extensions, images whose names match one or more of the rules or contain the specified extension are protected.

 - If you want the prefix and suffix specified in the rule to be case-insensitive, select Case Insensitive.

-Protected File Extensions Select a file suffix from the Protected File Extensions drop-down list.
-All objects in the bucket that match the specified suffix are protected.
+Protected File Extensions Select a file extension from the Protected File Extensions drop-down list.
+All objects in the bucket that match the specified extension are protected.
 Delimiters The following delimiters are supported: hyphens (-), underscores (_), forward slashes (/), and exclamation points (!).
 After you set the delimiters, you can use the delimiters to replace style parameters.
 This way, IMG URLs are simplified.

-For example, assume that you access an image by using an IMG URL that contains style parameters, and the URL is https://BucketName.Endpoint/ObjectName?x-oss-process=style/StyleName.
-If you set the delimiters to exclamation points (!), you can simplify the URL as http(s)://BucketName.Endpoint/ObjectName!StyleName.
+For example, you use an IMG URL that contains style parameters to access the image, and the URL format is https://BucketName.Endpoint/ObjectName?x-oss-process=style/StyleName.
+If you specify exclamation points (!) as the delimiter, you can simplify the URL as http(s)://BucketName.Endpoint/ObjectName!StyleName.

-- You can configure the prefix and suffix separately or at the same time.
+- You can include a prefix, a suffix, or both in a rule for source image protection.
 If you configure both the prefix and suffix, only images whose names contain both the specified prefix and suffix are protected by the rule.

 - Click OK.